 UC Davis Library

-When enrolling in an Open Campus course, students may request a library card application, which can be taken to the Shields Library circulation desk to obtain a UC Davis library card for the quarter.
+When enrolling in an Open Campus course, students may fill out a library card application, which can be taken to the Shields Library circulation desk to obtain a UC Davis library card for the quarter.
+Cost is $10.

 UC Davis Computing Account

 Open Campus students are eligible to create a UC Davis computing account once their enrollment is final.
 Having a campus computing account allows you to have a UC Davis email account and access to the campus computing labs, MyUCDavis and SmartSite.
 Some courses require that you access these websites.